9brada6/tabs-with-posts/development.md

 - Add in manual test: When writing CSS for hover selectors, the hover selector should be tagged anchor tag hover/focus if possible(and use + or ~ for next), if not select the block and use hover and :focus-within.
 Try to not use :focus-within where possible to increase browser compatibility.
 - Add in manual tests, for the title CSS, use color/background color target the title inside anchor, when hover/focus is used, target the title inside the anchor(css property should be on h3, and not on the anchor, in css and in components).
 - Add in manual test, check if thumbnail image dimension is correct.
+- Add in manual tests to use "header" and no "title" to prevent the WP widget to show a widget title in widget settings HTML "name" attribute.

 - ### ✅ Todo Documentation